jseanpatel/portfolio-v1/README.md

 ## Deployment

-This website is no longer live.
+This website can be reached at [https://v1.jseanpa.tel](https://v1.jseanpa.tel).

 ## License